 - Provide a range of social and sporting opportunities and facilities in collaboration with the Students' Union and through Sport St Mary's.

 - Provide a range of appropriate services to support you through your studies including a Chaplaincy supporting students of all faiths and none.

 - Provide timely, personalised advice and guidance on pastoral and wellbeing matters.

 In return you undertake to:

-- As a current student you are accepting that you are bound and must adhere to the academic regulations and all other University policies and procedures
+- As a current student you accept that you are bound by and must adhere to the academic regulations and all other University policies and procedures.

-- Respect the campus environment and its facilities and ensure you do not act to put yourself or others at risk.
+- Respect the campus environment and its facilities and ensure you do not act in a way that puts yourself or others at risk.

 - Understand that you are also responsible for your own health and safety and that of those around you and to comply with any rules or regulations relating to this.

 - Respect our neighbours and local community preventing noise disturbance, litter and any antisocial behaviour.

 - Represent your interests and act as a channel of communication with the University and other students' bodies.